PLCnext/eUA_Client_Configurator_Example/README.md

 Select window for remote variables.
 The server can be selected via the selection above.

-## 4. Configuration on the file system of the controller
+## 4. Configuration of the file system of the controller

 This section describes where in the file system of the controller OPC UA client configurations can be found and where the OPC UA client configuration generated with the eUA Client Configurator have to be stored.